ginesmoratalla/dfs-shortest-path/README.md

 # dfs-shortest-path

-Java implementation of Depth-First Search algorithm to find shortest path
+Java implementation of Depth-First Search algorithm to find shortest path between points in a Maze (GUI provided)

 ## How to run